cinecove/defunctr/README.md

 ##### Defunctr is a [Modernizr](http://www.modernizr.com) extension JavaScript library that detects browsers using feature detection for use in HTML5 and CSS3.

+> **PRODUCTION USERS:** The master branch is currently in flux as we prepare for the upcoming 2.0 release.
+If you are looking for the stable release check out the [<i class="icon-folder-open"></i> legacy-1.x branch](https://github.com/cinecove/defunctr/tree/legacy-1.x) for source code and release files.

 - [Website](http://github.com/cinecove/defunctr)
 - [NuGet Package](https://www.nuget.org/packages/Defunctr/)

 Defunctr detects which browser is visiting your site by detecting feature sets the browser supports.
 The purpose is to allow UX changes where a change must be made explicitly to an older browser.
 Using user-agent detection easily fails and apply browser hacks do not work in all cases.
-Defunctr makes this detection available in two ways: as properties on a global `Defunctr` object, and as classes on the
+Defunctr makes this detection available in two ways: as properties on a global `Defunctr` object, and as classes on the `<html>` element.
-`<html>` element.
 This information allows you to enhance your pages with a granular level of control.

 Defunctr has the ability to exclude testing and tagging by appending any of the following classes to your pages `<html>` element: